 This morning was slow and lazy!
 I didn’t want to leave my bed.
-My eight hours of sleep were fully consumed but I wanted three more hours, it’s insane!
+My eight hours of sleep were fully consumed but I wanted three more hours!
 I rarely feel this way and it was a pain to get out of this mood, but I had a plan to make and freeze some Blueberry Waffles, therefore I pulled myself out of bed!

 Making Blueberry Waffles

 As you know, I like to plan my day, I feel in control and planning helps in increasing my productivity.
 Today, other than making these fluffy, sweet, and delicious waffles, I got nothing else to do.

 Do you have a break day?
 A day when you do nothing except watch your favorite program, or maybe go out for a walk, or for a movie?
 A day to focus on yourself and hit the pause button?
 No chores, no editing, and no stress!

 - ½ cup blueberries you can use frozen

 - In a bowl, sift the flour, baking powder, salt, and sugar.
 Keep aside.